Thursday, January 14, 2016

 The Five McIlroy Bank Teams

-Looking at photographs of the five McIlroy Bank teams from 1955 to 1959, I can remember most of my teammates, but have no idea what positions they played or how good they were.
-The pictures document that Tony Adams and Mike Fitzhugh were my teammates for all five years of my LL career.
+Looking at photographs of the four McIlroy Bank teams from 1956 to 1959, I can remember most of my teammates, but have no idea what positions they played or how good they were.
+The pictures document that Tony Adams and Mike Fitzhugh were my teammates for all four years of my LL career.
 Tony lived a few blocks to the west of me and went to Jefferson Elementary.
 Mike lived on the other side of town.

 I was on the team with several other kids for three or more years, including: